susanBuck/notes/05_Laravel/14_Authentication.md

 ### Flash messages
 In both the redirects above, we're passing along a value `flash_message`.

-A flash message is a message that appears on page for a single request life cycle and is useful for displaying temporary messages to the user.
+A flash message is technique used to display a message on a page for a single request lifecycle.
+For our authentication system, we'll use flash messages for the following purposes:

+	+ Let the user know if there was a problem with sign up
+	+ Let the user know if there was a problem with log in
+	+ Let the user know if sign up was succesful
+	+ Let the user know if log in was successful

-A flash message is something you may want to use on numerous pages, so set up some code in your master template file to echo out the flash message if it exists:
+A flash message is something you'll likely want to use on numerous pages through your application, so set up some code in your master template file to echo out the flash message if it exists:

 ```html
 <body>